©

 During the project:

-Over 17,500 teachers, students and school community members from 320 schools participated in the project activities
+Over 24 400 teachers, students and school community members participated in the project activities

-23 training sessions and creative workshops featuring media education experts from the United Kingdom and Lithuania were implemented for more than 520 teachers
+2 070 teachers participated in various training sessions and creative workshops facilitated by media education experts from the United Kingdom and Lithuania

-More than 80 creative student workshops (involving over 3,000 participants) were conducted with media industry professionals hailing from throughout Lithuania
+Various creative workshops for students (involving over 8 300 participants) were conducted with media industry professionals hailing from throughout Lithuania

-Five annual media festivals were held, reaching over 2,000 participants annually
+7 annual media festivals were held, reaching over 2 000 participants annually